ASTR 1210 (O'Connell) Study Guide

 Nature; and the book of Nature is written in the language of

 As an astronomer:

-highly systematic way and that their acceleration is independent
+time) and that their acceleration is independent of their

-Aristotlean physics, which, owing to Greek disdain for experiment,
+Aristotlean physics, which, owing to the Greek distrust of experiment,

 had never been subjected to empirical tests.